google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_create-space.md

 ### Examples

 ```
-  kf create-space my-space --container-registry gcr.io/my-project --domain myspace.example.com
+  kf create-space my-space --container-registry gcr.io/my-project --domain myspace.example.com --build-service-account myserviceaccount
 ```

 ### Options

 ```
+      --build-service-account string   Service account that the build pipeline will use to build containers.
       --container-registry string      Container registry built apps and sources will be stored in.
       --domain stringArray             Sets the valid domains for the space.
 The first provided domain will be the default.
   -h, --help                           help for create-space
 ```

 ### Options inherited from parent commands